zewish/redux-remember/README.md

             - rehydratedKey: store rehydrated reducer key *(default: '__rehydrated__')*;
             - serialize - a plain function that takes unserialized store state and returns serialized state to be persisted *(default: `JSON.stringify()`)*;
             - unserialize - a plain function that takes serialized persisted state and returns unserialized to be set in the store *(default: `JSON.parse()`)*;
+            - persistWholeStore - a boolean which specifies if the whole store should be persisted at once.
+Generally only use this if you're using your own storage driver which has gigabytes of storage limits.
+Don't use this when using window.localStorage, window.sessionStorage or AsyncStorage as their limits are quite small - *(default: `false`)*;
     - Returns - plain object with 2 patched redux functions:
         1. createStore() - uses exactly the same API as the default `react-redux` function;
         2. combineReducers(reducers) - uses exactly the same API as the default `react-redux` function;